Select the most convenient location for your needs

 Calle Corazon: Calle Corazon, or “Heart Street” in English, is a popular indoor and outdoor shopping complex.
 Most people visit Calle Corazon to buy designer clothes and jewelry.
 However, Calle Corazon also has a great food court and a very relaxing atmosphere.

 Paseo del Carmen Shopping Mall: By far, Paseo del Carmen is the largest open-air shopping mall in the city.
-Guests will get a great workout from exploring this massive mall.
-Guests will also find a Bounce luggage storage station nearby.
+Guests will also find a Bounce bag storage station nearby.

 Public Market: Charming, vibrant, and compact best describe Playa del Carmen’s Public Market.
 The Market is one of the best places to buy fresh produce in the city.
 It’s also one of the best places to pick up a hand-crafted souvenir.

-If the success of restaurant chains like Chipotle, El Torito, and Rubio’s is anything to go by, Mexican cuisine is already popular on a large scale.
-As great as those restaurants are, there’s a big difference between them and authentic Mexican restaurants.
+Mexican cuisine is already popular on a large scale.
 Fortunately, Playa del Carmen is located near several well-reviewed establishments.

 El Fogón: Since 1999, El Fogón has delighted guests with delectable traditional dishes.
 These days, El Fogón is a staple of Playa del Carmen; this taqueria is famous for its mouthwatering tacos, specifically its tacos al pastor dish.
 Use Bounce before visiting El Fogón, as this taqueria is always packed.